s10th24b/GitHubRepoViewer/README.md

 ` Toy Project `

 ## What is this?
-This is the application that you can browse github repositories with some keywords.
+This is the application where you can browse github repositories with some keywords.

 ## To-do List
 - [X] Complete activity layout (done at 21.03.25)